english.beijing.gov.cn

 Provisions concerning registration

-Electric bicycles, motorized wheelchairs for persons with disabilities, and similar vehicles may not be driven on roads until registered and plated.
-Procedures for change, transfer and deregistration are specified:
+Electric bicycles, motorized wheelchairs for persons with disabilities, and similar vehicles may not be used on roads until registered and plated.
+Procedures for change, transfer and deregistration of non-motor vehicles are also further refined:

 If the owner's information changes or the ownership is transferred, an application for change or transfer registration shall be submitted within 30 days;